The purpose of this database is to provide analytical tools that enable students to develop critical thinking skills.

 CALIS analytical tools are content-based.
-Each tool provides context for information by placing ideas in a conceptual framework.
+Each tool provides context by placing information and ideas in a conceptual framework.

 Tools are used with cases.
 This database homepage includes an overview of analytical tools & case teaching.
 For further background, visit the High School Case Teaching Initiative and the Analytical Toolbox.